mencargo/speed/doc.md

     * `5` = Test aborted
 * __dlStatus__ is either
     * Empty string (not started or aborted)
-    * Download speed in Megabit/s as a number with 2 digits
+    * Download speed in Megabit/s as a number with 2 decimals
     * The string "Fail" (test failed)
 * __ulStatus__ is either
     * Empty string (not started or aborted)
-    * Upload speed in Megabit/s as a number with 2 digits
+    * Upload speed in Megabit/s as a number with 2 decimals
     * The string "Fail" (test failed)
 * __pingStatus__ is either
     * Empty string (not started or aborted)
-    * Estimated ping in milliseconds as a number with 2 digits
+    * Estimated ping in milliseconds as a number with 2 decimals
     * The string "Fail" (test failed)
 * __clientIp__ is either
     * Empty string (not fetched yet or failed)
     * The client's IP address as a string
 * __jitterStatus__ is either
     * Empty string (not started or aborted)
-    * Estimated jitter in milliseconds as a number with 2 digits (lower = stable connection)
+    * Estimated jitter in milliseconds as a number with 2 decimals (lower = stable connection)
     * The string "Fail" (test failed)

 ### Starting the test
-To start the test, send the start command to the worker:
+To start the test with the default settings, which is usually the best choice, send the start command to the worker:

 ```js
 w.postMessage('start')
 ```

-This starts the test with the default settings, which is usually the best choice.
-If you want, you can change these settings and pass them to the worker as JSON with like this:
+If you want, you can change these settings and pass them to the worker as JSON when you start it, like this:

 ```js
 w.postMessage('start {"param1": "value1", "param2": "value2", ...}')